NEW parents take note: this is the shit you actually need

 So yeah, babies need their diapers changed frequently.
 And sometimes that gets a little icky.
 A changing pad like this one by Bumbo requires no cover and wipes clean when needed.
 Throw it on top of a waist-high dresser and boom, changing table + storage.

 Have one package of infant diapers on hand at home and one package of size 1.
 That's it.
-The hospital will send you home with some too.
-A lot of people will tell you to stock up on diapers in every size which frankly is stupid advice.
+A lot of people will tell you to stock up on diapers in every size which is unnecessary.
 There is no way to predict how long your baby will stay in a particular size of diaper and you will find certain brands work really well for your baby while others will have you wondering if you even remembered to put the diaper on.
 As a new parent you will probably be longing for any reason to leave the house so really don't stock up on anything at all except maybe coffee.

 I don't know anyone that has successfully cloth-diapered for longer than a few weeks.
 Expect that you won't either.
 Perhaps start with cloth wipes before diving into cloth diapers if you're truly convinced you are the exception to this rule.